Richard S. Isaacs, MD, FACS

 CEO and Executive Director

 Richard S. Isaacs, MD, FACS, is CEO and executive director of The Permanente Medical Group (TPMG) and president and CEO of the Mid-Atlantic Permanente Medical Group (MAPMG), two of the largest and most distinguished medical groups in the nation.
-Together, TPMG and MAPMG have more than 10,000 Permanente physicians and over 35,000 nurses and staff delivering high-quality health care to nearly 5 million Kaiser Permanente members in Northern California, Maryland, Virginia and the District of Columbia.
+Together, TPMG and MAPMG have more than 10,000 Permanente physicians and over 36,000 nurses and staff delivering high-quality health care to more than 5 million Kaiser Permanente members in Northern California, Maryland, Virginia and the District of Columbia.

 In 2005, KP South Sacramento was the seminal site for the successful implementation of Kaiser Permanente’s electronic health record, KP HealthConnect, a technological accomplishment that inspired other pioneering applications using smartphone connectivity to further enhance the quality of care and patient experiences.

 KP South Sacramento also was the first Level II trauma center in Kaiser Permanente, earning that designation in 2008.
 More recently, KP South Sacramento’s collaborative Greater Sacramento Sports Medicine program has expanded to provide expert care to regional and professional athletes.

 Born and raised in Detroit, Michigan, Dr. Isaacs received his bachelor’s degree from the University of Michigan and his medical degree from Wayne State University School of Medicine in Detroit.
 He completed his otolaryngology-head and neck surgery training in New York at the Manhattan Eye, Ear and Throat Hospital/New York Hospital-Cornell Medical College/Memorial Sloan Kettering Cancer Center.